GoldOne/See-pei-pei/Miscellaneous/README.md

   - Assignment operator(=) to make a deep copy of BinaryCode object.
   - Invert operator(!) to invert a BinaryCode object.
   - Complement operator(~) to make a complement BinaryCode object.
-A complement of a binary code is its invert plus one. o Addition operator (+) to compute two BinaryCode objects¡¯ addition.
-You should extend two binary streams to the maximum length of both streams plus one so that the significant bits addition won¡¯t be missed.
+A complement of a binary code is its invert plus one. o Addition operator (+) to compute two BinaryCode objectsâ€™ addition.
+You should extend two binary streams to the maximum length of both streams plus one so that the significant bits addition wonâ€™t be missed.
 For example: *Two binary streams (011011)2 + (01111)2 will be extended (0011011)2 + (0001111)2*
 ```cpp
     0011011
    +0001111
   _________
     0101010
 ```
-  - Addition assignment operator (+=) to compute two BinaryCode objects¡¯ addition.
+  - Addition assignment operator (+=) to compute two BinaryCode objectsâ€™ addition.
-  - Subtraction operation (-) to compute two BinaryCode objects¡¯ subtraction.
+  - Subtraction operation (-) to compute two BinaryCode objectsâ€™ subtraction.
-The subtraction of two BinaryCode objects is defined as *binaryCode1 ¨C binaryCode2 = binaryCode1 + ~(binaryCode2), where ~ is complement operator.*
+The subtraction of two BinaryCode objects is defined as *binaryCode1 â€“ binaryCode2 = binaryCode1 + ~(binaryCode2), where ~ is complement operator.*
-  - Subtraction assignment operator (-=) to compute two BinaryCode objects¡¯ subtraction.
+  - Subtraction assignment operator (-=) to compute two BinaryCode objectsâ€™ subtraction.
-  - Multiplication operator (*) to compute two BinaryCode objects¡¯ multiplication.
+  - Multiplication operator (*) to compute two BinaryCode objectsâ€™ multiplication.
 To compute the multiplication of two BinaryCode objects, each BinaryCode object should be extended as a signed integer.
 That is to append number of bits to the left side of a binary stream.
-Each appended bit¡¯s value should be the value of the most significant bit¡¯s value of the original binary stream.
-The new length of binary stream is addition of the two binary streams¡¯ length (excludes sign bits). *For example, to compute (01001)2 * (10111)2, we will extend two binary streams to 10 bits (5+5 bits), as (0000001001)2 * (1111110111)2.
+Each appended bitâ€™s value should be the value of the most significant bitâ€™s value of the original binary stream.
+The new length of binary stream is addition of the two binary streamsâ€™ length (excludes sign bits). *For example, to compute (01001)2 * (10111)2, we will extend two binary streams to 10 bits (5+5 bits), as (0000001001)2 * (1111110111)2.
 Then compute*
 ```cpp
        1111110111
      * 0000001001